- Brilliant

 Brilliant’s interactive format turns computer science concepts into puzzles.
 You will:

 All exercises run in the browser.
-The feedback is immediate: you see whether your circuit produces the correct output for each input combination before moving on.
+The feedback is immediate: you see whether your answer is correct at each step before moving on.

 Why take this course?

-More specifically: understanding that classical AND is irreversible (you cannot recover inputs from the output) makes the reversibility requirement for quantum gates meaningful rather than arbitrary.
-Understanding Turing machines and uncomputability gives you the conceptual vocabulary to appreciate why quantum computers are not magic - they do not solve all problems faster, only specific ones.
+Understanding algorithm correctness and complexity also gives you the conceptual vocabulary to appreciate why quantum computers are not magic - they do not solve all problems faster, only specific ones, and the difference is measured in exactly the terms this course develops.

 This course is particularly valuable for physicists and mathematicians coming to quantum computing who have the maths but lack CS instincts.
 It closes a gap that causes significant confusion later.